tarjoilija/zgen/README.md

 #### Save all loaded scripts into an init script
     zgen save
 We do this so they'll get run each time you source zgen.

+#### Remove the init script
+    zgen reset
+You must do this every time you tweak your `.zshrc` so that the new plugins can be saved to an init script.

 #### Check for an init script
     zgen saved